Admissions / Referrals

 The school rep will contact the head teacher of Malden Oaks to discuss the case either face to face or by telephone.
 If a referral is appropriate, the head teacher request that the school rep completes the most up to date version of the referral form.

-The attached Pupil referral Information Form should be completed as fully as possible and electronically, so that data can be easily transferred to Malden Oaks’ systems.
+The attached student Referral form SEPT18 should be completed as fully as possible and electronically, so that data can be easily transferred to Malden Oaks’ systems.
 Schools should discuss the referral with parents/carers/other professionals at this juncture.

 Once the form has been received and reviewed, the school rep arranges a meeting with the Headteacher of Malden Oaks.
 This meeting normally takes place at the mainstream school and includes the student, parent/carers, school rep and any other relevant professionals.
 This is an opportunity for all concerned to describe the current situation and state what they hope to gain from the referral.
 Timescales and expectations will be discussed and agreed at this meeting.